wheresrhys/directly/README.md

 throttledRequests.terminate()
 ```

-To handle an infinite queue of promises use the `Queue` class to wrap your arrya of functions
+To handle an infinite queue of promises use the `Queue` class to wrap your array of functions

 ```
-fetchers = directly.Queue(fetchers);
+fetchers = new directly.Queue(fetchers);
 directly(10, fetchers)
     .catch(function (errorObject) {
         // You can handle any errors in here